-a.
-The President of the Student Senate or the Student Body President may call special meetings of the Senate.
+- a.
+The President of the Student Senate or the Student Body President may call special meetings of the Senate. - b.

-- b.
 The President of the Student Senate will call for a special meeting of the Senate upon receiving a petition requesting such bearing the signatures of a majority of sitting Senators.
 This petition must include the intended purpose for the special meeting, which must be reflected in the call for the meeting and the agenda (see below). - c.
 Notice must be given a minimum of forty-eight (48) hours prior to the start of the meeting to all members of the Senate. - i.
 Notice may be given at a prior meeting of the Senate, so long as that meeting occurs more than forty-eight (48) hours prior to the special meeting. - ii.
 Notification may be given by email - iii.
 The purpose of the meeting must be included in the call for the meeting. - d.
 The officer who called the special meeting will prepare the agenda for that meeting. - i.
-The agenda must remain germane to the purpose of the meeting, as mentioned in the call for the meeting. - ii.
-The agenda may be amended from the floor during Amendments to the Agenda by a majority vote.
+The agenda must remain germane to the purpose of the meeting, as mentioned in the call for the meeting. - i The agenda may be amended from the floor during Amendments to the Agenda by a majority vote.
+The Senate may adopt the agenda by a majority vote and if passed, will end amendments to the agenda.
+This motion is non-debatable, non-amendable, and does not yield to amendments to the agenda. - i.
+The agenda will begin with the following statement: "We will be respectful of each other even when we disagree.
+We will direct all comments to the issue at hand.
+We will avoid personal attacks."
+A Student Senator who acts contrary to this statement as determined by the Chair of the Senate will be issued a warning for disruptive conduct.